Legal

 Court To Further Examine The Matter

-As the case continues, the court is expected to delve deeper into the constitutional implications of allowing convicted criminals to return to politics after serving their sentences.
+As the case continues, the court is likely to delve deeper into the constitutional implications of allowing convicted criminals to return to politics after serving their sentences.
 The issue raises important questions regarding equality under the law and the balance between individual rights and public accountability.

 The next hearing, with the involvement of the Election Commission and the Central Government, will likely shed more light on the future of this legal battle.